 There are many exciting research projects at the intersection of music, neuroscience, and health and human development.
-The projects on this page are National Endowment for the Arts Research Labs, NEA research grant projects, or National Institutes of Health “Sound Health” grant projects.
+The projects on this page are current National Endowment for the Arts Research Labs, NEA research grant projects, or National Institutes of Health “Sound Health” grant projects.

 Additional projects are forthcoming.